 - 1. Disconnect the servo horn from the steering servo. - 2.
 Connect the steering servo to channel 1 on the receiver.
 Connect the electronic speed control (ESC) to channel 2. - 3.
 Place fresh "AA" batteries in the transmitter and turn the transmitter power switch on. - 4.
 Turn the steering trim adjustment on the transmitter to the center "0" position. - 5.
-Elevate the rear wheels of the model.
-Connect a fresh 7.2V battery pack to the speed control and turn on the ESC (see page 18).
-The servo will automatically jump to its center position. - 6.
+Disconnect the motor wires (see page 12) to prevent the motor from turning during the next steps. - 6.
+Connect a fresh battery pack to the speed control and turn on the ESC (see page 18).
+The servo's output shaft will automatically jump to its center position. - 7.
 Turn off the power to the model followed by the transmitter.
-The servo horn is now ready to be installed. - 7.
-Be careful not to move the servo shaft when installing the servo horn.
-Readjust the ESC as described in the "Adjusting the Speed Control" section.
+The servo horn is now ready to be installed.
+Be careful not to move the servo shaft when installing the servo horn. - 8.
+Check servo operation by turning the steering wheel back and forth to ensure that the mechanism has been centered properly and you have equal throw in both directions.
+Use the transmitter's steering trim knob to fine-tune the position of the servo horn so the model tracks straight when the steering wheel is at neutral.